 Because I finally saw with great clarity where I was dumping my own 55-gallon drums of toluene and benzene, nurturing my own blooming ponds of rank, toxic algae.

 As humans, we have this certain endearing tendency to gloss over our own glaring shortcomings by changing the subject to someone else’s.
 Look, over there!
 (This tactic is especially popular with ex-spouses, for instance.
 And Republicans.)
 Being in relationship with someone toxic can be a really good excuse to pat yourself on the back because hey, you’re not that bad.

-There wasn’t a damned thing I could find in him that I couldn’t also find traces of in myself.
+Yet there wasn’t a damned thing I could find in him that I couldn’t also find traces of in myself.
 (I’m a Jungian, remember?)
 He was a frightened, desperate child who would do whatever he thought he had to do to protect himself.
 And like me, he saw attackers everywhere.

 Because of what I saw in him, I changed.
 His presence in my life was the strangest kind of gift and the benefits were nothing conscious on his part.
-But still, he was that catalyst and I doubt anyone else could have made a dent in me.
+But still, he was that catalyst and I doubt anyone else could have made such a dent in me.
 I think of him every time I hear “To Sir With Love” – which irony would be lost on him, I think.

 And I wouldn’t take back one single apology.
 Nope.
 I did those things, I own them.
 The things he did don’t cancel that out.

 I’m no longer in that relationship, and I don’t have a whole lot of your standard happy memories to pull out and ponder, yet I’m quite grateful I had it.
 He was, without exception, the best teacher I’ve ever had.
-And if I’d been with anyone less narcissistic, less infuriating, less outrageous, less of a barbed-wire compound with AK-47s, less of an absolute asshole, I never would have gotten that cosmic joke.
+And if I’d been with anyone lessnarcissistic, less infuriating, less outrageous, less of a barbed-wire compound with AK-47s, someone less of an absolute asshole, I never would have gotten that cosmic joke.